Nizam al-Mulk: Reign of Malik Shah I

 In 1081/1082, Ibn Bahmanyar, one of the many enemies of Nizam, tried to poison him, but failed and was blinded by Nizam.
 After the blinding of Ibn Bahmanyar, the enemies of Nizam made false stories about him and his son.
 This greatly angered Nizam's son Jamal al-Mulk, who tore out the tongue of Ja'farak, one of the perpetrators of the false stories.
 Malik Shah had no power to intervene in the event, but instead had Jamal poisoned.

-In 1091, a group of Qarmatians sacked Basra, while the Isma'ilis under the leadership of Hassan-i Sabbah seized the fortress of Alamut.
+In 1091, a group of Qarmatians sacked Basra, while the Isma'ilis under the leadership of Hassan-i Sabbah seized the fortress of Alamut, starting a revolt.
 Moreover, the succession to the sultanate was complicated by the death of two of Malik-Shah's eldest sons: Dawud (died 1082) and Ahmad (died 1088), whom both were sons of the Kara-Khanid Princess Terken Khatun.
 She also had a son named Mahmud (born 1087) whom she wanted to succeed his father, while Nizam and most of the Seljuk army was in favor of Berkyaruq, the oldest of all Malik-Shah's living sons and born to a Seljuk princess.
 Terken Khatun then allied with Taj al-Mulk Abu'l Ghana'im to try to remove Nizam from his post.
 Taj even accused Nizam of corruption before the sultan.
 Malik Shah I, however, did not dare to dismiss Nizam.
 Nizam later besieged Alamut, but was forced to withdraw.

 In 1092, Nizam, just before his death, knowing that his enemies were planning plots against him, made a famous speech at the court:

 Tell the Sultan, If you have not already realized that I am your co-equal in the work of ruling, then know that you have only attained to this power through my statesmanship and judgement.
 Does he not remember when his father was killed, and I assumed responsibility for the conduct of affairs and crushed the rebels who reared their heads, from his own family and from elsewhere.
 Tell him that the stability of that regal cap is bound up with this vizierial inkstand, and that the harmony of these two interests is the means of securing all objects soughts after and the ultimate cause of all objects gained.
 If ever I close up this inkstand, that royal power will topple.

+Piety

+It was said that he never sat except in a state of ablution, and he never performed ablution without performing supererogatory prayer.
+He used to fast on Mondays and Thursdays.
+He revitalized the architecture of Khwarazm and the shrine of Tus, and established a hospital for which he spent fifty thousand dinars.
+He also built a school in Marv, a school in Bukhara, a school in Balkh, a school in Basra, and a school in Isfahan.
+He was forbearing, dignified, and eloquent, a man of chivalry, tolerance, and abundant charity.
+He would go to great lengths in showing humility to prisoners.

+It was said that he would give in charity every morning one hundred dinars.